Hungerford, Texas: History

 In 1885, Hungerford boasted 200 residents, several churches, a steam cotton gin, a gristmill, and a school.
-In 1908 the town became the headquarters for the J. D. Hudgins Ranch.
-In 1926 the Strouhal Tire Recapping Company opened in Hungerford.
+In 1908, the town became the headquarters for the J. D. Hudgins Ranch.
+In 1926, the Strouhal Tire Recapping Company opened in Hungerford.
 That year, the town had 13 businesses, including three general stores.
 Five different area schools counted a total of 259 black students, 189 white students, and 13 teachers.
 The 1927 poll tax enumerated 85 white voters and 64 black voters.
 In 1961 the population was 450 and 18 commercial establishments were in town.
 By that year, the train no longer stopped at Hungerford.
 In 1973, the local school district stopped operating and its students were absorbed by four nearby districts.

-In the 1980s there were 500 residents and most business was seasonal: hunting and harvesting cotton, grain, and pecans.
-In 1980 the Teen Challenge of South Texas New Life Rehabilitation Center bought the former black school.
+In the 1980s, there were 500 residents and most business was seasonal: hunting and harvesting cotton, grain, and pecans.
+In 1980, the Teen Challenge of South Texas New Life Rehabilitation Center bought the former black school.
 Between its opening and 1990, its enrollment increased from 150 to 250.
-In 2018 it was the Straightway Training Center, a Christian-based drug and alcohol rehabilitation program.
+In 2018, it was the Straightway Training Center, a Christian-based drug and alcohol rehabilitation program.
 In 1986, the Texas Historical Commission located four markers in Hungerford.
 In the late 1980s, U.S. Route 59 was rerouted to bypass Hungerford.
-In 2000 the population was 645.
+In 2000, the population was 645.

 Demographics

+Hungerford first appeared as a census-designated place in the 2000 U.S. census.